 Title

-HEARING - Chief Administrative Office recommending the Board consider a request from the El Dorado Hills Community Services District to adopt and authorize the Chair to sign Resolution 083-2025, increasing development impact mitigation fees for parks and recreation by 2.6% based on the change in the Annual Consumer Price Index Adjustment for the Calendar Year 2023 and 2.4% based on the change in the Annual Consumer Price Index Adjustment for the Calendar Year 2024.
+HEARING - Chief Administrative Office recommending the Board to consider a request from the El Dorado Hills Community Services District (“District”) to adopt and authorize the Chair to sign Resolution XXX-2025, increasing development impact mitigation fees for parks and recreation by 2.6% based on the change in the Annual Consumer Price Index Adjustment for the Calendar Year 2023 and 2.4% based on the change in the Annual Consumer Price Index Adjustment for the Calendar Year 2024.

 FUNDING: Development Impact Fees.